SteamInputWiki/SteamInputWiki/chapter-3/03b_bindings_overview.md

 ## SIAPI In-Game Actions

 If the game has implemented SIAPI, that game will have predefined Bindings, called Actions, for you to assign.
-Instead of seeing any of the mouse, keyboard, or gamepad buttons, you will instead see a grid of these predefined Bindings.
+Instead of seeing any of the mouse, keyboard, or gamepad buttons, you will see a grid of these predefined Bindings.
 What these Actions are varies by game.

 ## Steam/Steam Input/System Bindings